16-day Japan Discovery Tour (2025 & 2026)

 Travel Health

-Japan is a very clean country, where tap water is potable.
-Some may prefer to boil tap water to get rid of the possible smell of chlorine.
+Japan is a very clean country.
+Tap water is potable, but some locals prefer to boil tap water to get rid of the possible smell of chlorine.
 Always carry a roll of toilet paper and a bottle of hand sanitizer.
 In general, public toilets in Japan do not provide paper towels for hand drying; many of them have no electric hand dryers either.
 You should carry a small towel as many Japanese do when going out.
 Footwear is often forbidden when you go indoors at temples, historical sites and traditional restaurants; please bring proper socks to keep your feet comfortable.

 Local Currency & Credit Card